-According to the 2005 Census of Aquaculture (2006), the total number of U.S. farms rearing yellow perch in 2005 was 99 and their total sales that year was $692 million.
-Wisconsin ranked first in number of farms (29) but not in sales ($204 million).
-Ohio had higher sales ($222 million) but fewer farms (25).
+According to the 2005 Census of Aquaculture (2006), the total number of U.S. farms rearing yellow perch in 2005 was 99 and their total sales that year was $692 thousand.
+Wisconsin ranked first in number of farms (29) but not in sales ($204 thousand).
+Ohio had higher sales ($222 thousand) but fewer farms (25).
 Of the 99 U.S. farms producing yellow perch in 2005, 46 raised fingerlings and fry, and 40 raised foodsize yellow perch.

 Commercial culture of yellow perch depends on the economical production of fingerlings that accept an artificial diet.
 University researchers and private sector aquaculturists have developed a variety of methods for producing eggs, fry and fingerlings.
 These methods range from natural reproduction of adults with pond culture of fry and fingerlings to induced reproduction by light period and hormone manipulation in tank systems.